Ticket Deals and Free Days for The Exploratorium in San Francisco.

 The Exploratorium tops our list of fun things to do this month in San Francisco.
 Why?
-Because the museum has a shiny new 300 million dollar 330,000-square-foot location at Pier 15, along waterfront on the Embarcadero.
+First, because of their shiny new 300 million dollar 330,000-square-foot location at Pier 15, along waterfront.
 That means new exhibits to help fill up three times more space than the previous location.
-Also, did you know you can get free admission to the new Exploratorium five times a year?

 The Exploratorium is ideal for anyone with a curious mind, including families, and children 5 and under always get in free.
 Exploratorium also holds adult only Exploratorium After Dark happy hours on the first Thursday of the month, which is even more fun at the new waterfront location.